 How to Set up a Low EMF D-Link Wired Baby Monitor:

-You will need two items for this low EMF monitor setup: 1.) an Ethernet-enabled D-Link Camera ($70) and 2.) the Powerline Adaptor Kit ($40).
+You will need two items for this low EMF monitor setup: 1.) an Ethernet-enabled D-Link Camera ($70) and 2.) the Powerline Adaptor Kit ($33).
 Note: You will only need the powerline adapter kit if you don’t have Ethernet wired to the nursery.
-The total cost is approximately $110.
+The total cost is approximately $100.
 This is less than most high-end wireless baby monitors, plus this setup will also give you peace of mind.

 Detailed Instructions for the Low EMF Wired Baby Monitor

-Here are the basic instructions to setup this D-Link camera system (Special Note: more detailed instructions from a reader can be found here).
+Here are the basic instructions to setup this D-Link / Ring camera system (Special Note: more detailed instructions from a reader can be found here).
 The video below will also show you exactly how these low EMF baby monitors work.

 - When you open the box, connect the camera via an Ethernet cable directly to your router.
 This will identify its IP address and connect it to the D-Link cloud where the video will be streamed to your laptop or phone.